The return analytics Shopify doesn't give you (and why they matter)

 - Free-text reason analysis or clustering

-- Variant-level insights (which sizes, colors, or options drive returns)
+- Variant-level insight (which sizes, colors, options drive returns)

-- Cross-dimensional views (reason + product + customer + time)
+- Cross-dimensional views (reason plus product plus customer plus time)

 - Period-over-period trend comparison